dojo/docs/dojox/info.rst

 * All namespaces exist withing their project name.
 No classes exist in the top-level dojox namespace, with one notable exception: ``dojox.Grid``.
 This Grid module is deprecated, and will be gone in 2.0.
 It will be replaced with `dojox.grid.DataGrid <dojox/grid>`_
 * No cross-namespace pollution takes place indirectly.

-There is, however, a supported convention for DojoX to add or modify functionality in Dojo or Dijit: hypens.
+There is, however, a supported convention for DojoX to add or modify functionality in Dojo or Dijit: **hypens**.
 By adding a hypen to the module name, it is meant to be clear the module modifies something elsewhere in Dojo.

 For instance, ``dojox.fx.ext-dojo.NodeList`` adds `dojox.fx <dojox/fx>`_ functionality into `dojo.NodeList <dojo/NodeList>`_, making it available from a `dojo.query <dojo/query>`_ call.

-The rational is: Because the hypen is illegal in JavaScript variables, you will never be able to directly call an ``ext-dojo`` method directly, and the act of `requiring <dojo/require>`_ it mixes the desired functionality.
+The rational is: Because the hypen is illegal in JavaScript variables, you will never be able to directly call an ``ext-dojo`` method directly, and the act of `requiring <dojo/require>`_ it mixes the desired functionality in the appropriate place.

 Contributing to DojoX
 ---------------------